Stevendotcom/D1-TP2/README.md

 # Installation

-Download latests from Releases or head to my [itch page]{}, and execute Sheep&Knight.exe
+Download latests from Releases or head to my [itch page](https://projectbifron.itch.io/sheepknight), and execute Sheep&Knight.exe

 # Clone this repository